chrlill/EMCT-FInal-Project-Christopher-Lilleorg/README.md

 TouchDesigner – Created by Derivative, offering a node-based visual programming environment used for real-time interactive multimedia content. https://www.derivative.ca/

-StreamDiffusionTD – Custom component by DotSimulate, used to generate AI imagery in real time.
+StreamDiffusionTD – Custom component by DotSimulate, used to generate AI imagery in real time within TouchDesigner.
 DotSimulate StreamDiffusionTD Component